How I Lost My Ear

 Friends, I’m thrilled to share this book with you because, honestly, it’s the biggest, most fulfilling creative work I’ve ever completed.
 (From start to finish it’s been about 10 years in the making!)
 I’m really happy with how it turned out and I hope you and your family will enjoy my humorous, high-spirited story!

-While this book is a work of fiction and not directly related to raising bilingual kids—which makes it different from my popular nonfiction books Maximize Your Child’s Bilingual Ability and I WANT TO BE BILINGUAL!—all of these books keep Bilingual Monkeys and The Bilingual Zoo going and growing, and enable me to continue offering these resources, completely free, for everyone.
+While this book is a work of fiction and not directly related to raising bilingual kids—which makes it different from my popular nonfiction books Maximize Your Child’s Bilingual Ability and Bilingual Success Stories Around the World—all of these books keep Bilingual Monkeys and The Bilingual Zoo going and growing, and enable me to continue offering these resources, completely free, for everyone.

 So, as with Maximize Your Child’s Bilingual Ability and I WANT TO BE BILINGUAL!, when you purchase a copy of How I Lost My Ear, or gift one to a friend, your support truly benefits us both as well as many others out in the world.